 The endocannabinoid system (ECS) is a complex network that includes receptors, enzymes, and signaling molecules.
 Its primary role is to ensure the body’s balance, or homeostasis.
-Moreover, the ECS influences various physiological processes, including pain sensation, immune system function, sleep, and mood.
+Moreover, the ECS influences various physiological processes, including pain sensation, the body’s defense mechanisms, sleep, and mood.

 Named after the cannabis plant, which contains cannabinoids binding to cannabinoid receptors in the body, the ECS comprises CB1 and CB2 receptors.
 These receptors exist throughout the body, such as in the brain, immune system, and peripheral organs and tissues.